Current Group Members*

 Aditya Ghodgaonkar (Purdue, MSME thesis, defended Spring 2019)

-First position after graduation: PhD studies in Mechanical Engineering at MIT.
+First position after graduation: PhD studies in Mechanical Engineering the Massachusetts Institute of Technology.

 Joshua David JR (IIT-Madras, PURE 2018 participant)

 Research topic: ANSYS simulation and mathematical modeling of fluid--structure interactions between a power-law fluid and deformable microchannel with an elastic top wall.

 First position after graduation: Mechanical Engineering MS student at the Massachusetts Institute of Technology.